PCMI 2021 Undergraduate Summer School

 Research Theme: Quadratic forms, Milnor K-theory, and arithmetic

-In 2021 there will be one daily lecture series at 1pm, given by Dustin Clausen (University of Copenhagen) and Akhil Mathew (University of Chicago), and the morning sessions will involve experimental mathematics component with open-ended problems and computational work.
+In 2021 there will be one daily lecture series, given by Dustin Clausen (University of Copenhagen) and Akhil Mathew (University of Chicago), and the morning sessions will involve experimental mathematics component with open-ended problems and computational work.

 In this course, we will begin by developing the general theory of quadratic forms, which is related to a variety of topics across arithmetic and algebraic geometry.
 After some foundational results, we will specialize to the case of the rational numbers.
 We will aim to cover aspects of three significant results: